Tenerife in November – Sunshine, Adventure & Relaxation with a Toddler

 Playa Abama – A Beach That Has It All

 Playa Abama stands out not just for its calm waters but also for its incredible water clarity.
 My husband took full advantage, going snorkeling and spotting huge crabs among the rocks.
+If you want to try it yourself, you can book amazing snorkeling or kayaking tours nearby.
 Meanwhile, I built sandcastles with Liny.

 Above the beach, a scenic walkway runs along the cliffs, offering stunning panoramic views.
 You’ll even see natural rock pools formed below—small details like these make Playa Abama a truly special destination.